-Liz Thomson is a London-based journalist, author and broadcaster, and the co-founder of Square Roots Productions CIO and, in New York, of The Village Trip, a non-profit arts festival.
+Liz Thomson is a London-based journalist, author and broadcaster, and the founder of The Village Trip, a festival celebrating arts and activism in Greenwich Village and Downtown Mahattan.
 She was a founding trustee of the Desmond Elliott Prize for first novels.

 A contributing editor to TheArtsDesk.com, Liz’s work has appeared in newspapers and magazines around the world, among them The Times, Guardian, Independent, New Statesman & Society, Mojo, the Big Issue and the Washington Post.

 From 1984-2008, Liz was on the staff of the business weekly Publishing News, latterly as Editor, a perch that gave her a unique perspective on both the domestic and international book trade.
 She was the founding Editor of BookBrunch, the online bulletin and website for the publishing industry, writing for it daily from 2008-15.
 Along the way, she has been Literary Editor of Chic and from 1997-2008 wrote a weekly column on publishing for the Independent.

 Liz’s portfolio of interviews includes Jane Asher, Joan Baez, Alan Bennett, Julie Burchill, James Lee Burke, Humphrey Burton, Jimmy Carter, Barbara Castle, Bill Clinton, Harlan Coben, Leonard Cohen, Jackie Collins, Judy Collins, Jeffery Deaver, Steve Earle, Antonia Fraser, Lesley Garrett, Jane Glover, Janis Ian, Roy Jenkins, Prue Leith, Elisabeth Maxwell, Brad Meltzer, Sarah Miles, Nana Mouskouri, André Previn, Charlotte Rampling, Vanessa Redgrave, Amy Tan, Michael Tippett and Julie Walters, as well as numerous figures from the Anglo-American publishing world which she chronicled in depth for more than three decades.

 Throughout, Liz has written extensively on various aspects of popular music and the arts.
 A contributor to The New Grove Dictionary of Music & Musicians, she is the co-editor (with critic David Gutman) of quasi-academic studies of John Lennon, Bob Dylan and David Bowie, which have been published in Britain, the US and Japan.
-She has lectured at Liverpool University’s Institute of Popular Music, Kingston University, University College London and Oxford Brookes, and has been a Visiting Fellow of the Open University Sixties Research Group.
+She has lectured at Liverpool University’s Institute of Popular Music, Kingston University, University College London, Oxford Brookes and the New School in New York.
+She has been a Visiting Fellow of the Open University Sixties Research Group.